adammiller1/architecture-center/docs/anti-patterns/busy-database/index.md

 ## Considerations

 - Many database systems are highly optimized to perform certain types of data processing, such as calculating aggregate values over large datasets.
-Don't move those types of processing from the database.
+Don't move those types of processing out of the database.

-- Do not relocate processing it causes the database to transfer far more data over the network.
+- Do not relocate processing if doing so causes the database to transfer far more data over the network.
 See the [Extraneous Fetching antipattern][ExtraneousFetching].

 - The application tier that requests the data may need to scale out to handle the additional processing load.